Chrabliyine Mosque: History

 The mosque was founded in the 14th century during the Marinid period.
 Although the exact date and patron of its construction is not confirmed, it is believed to have been was built by the Marinid sultan Abu al-Hasan during his reign between 1331 and 1348 CE.
 Abu al-Hasan was one of the most prolific builders of the Marinid era, and was responsible for building several madrasas and mosques in Fes and beyond.

-The mosque was considerably restored under the reign of the Alaouite sultan Moulay Slimane between 1792 and 1822.
+The mosque was considerably restored under the reign of the Alawi sultan Moulay Slimane between 1792 and 1822.
 Only the minaret and the mosque entrance are still essentially in their original Marinid form, while the appearance of the rest of the mosque generally dates from the Alaouite restoration.
 The Mosque of Abu al-Hasan to the west, built by the same ruler in 1341 and similarly renovated by Moulay Slimane, bears a number of resemblances with this building.

-Location and origin of name
+Location and name

 The mosque is located on Tala'a Kebira, the main souq (market) street and artery of Fes el-Bali, the old city of Fez, from which its minaret is prominently visible.
-The surrounding district is also referred to as Chrabliyine, a name which refers to a type of traditional Moroccan women's shoe called "cherbil" in which the local shops specialized (and still do to some extent today).
+The surrounding district is also referred to as Chrabliyine, a name which refers to a type of traditional Moroccan women's shoe (called "cherbil") in which the local shops specialized (and still do to some extent today).

 Architecture

 Minaret and exterior

 The mosque is considered notable for its minaret, which is particularly well-decorated in the medieval Moroccan-Andalusian style (evolved from earlier Almohad models), making use of the darj-w-ktaf or sebka pattern (resembling palmettes or fleur-de-lys shapes) covering much of the facades, as well as polylobed arch motifs near the base, merlons at the top, and multicolored mosaic tiles (zellij) that fill in the empty spaces.
-One of these tile mosaics, on the side of the minaret overlooking the interior courtyard, features a notable inscription in the "square" kufic style.
+One of these tile mosaics, on the side of the minaret overlooking the interior courtyard, features a notable inscription in the "square" Kufic style.
 The colourful mosaic tilework of the minaret were likely added in the reign of Moulay Slimane (between 1792 and 1822), although the wide band of zellij at the top is most likely part of the original Marinid design.

 The main street entrance to the mosque is directly below the minaret and is overlooked by a canopy of carved wood.
 The street facade of the building also includes spaces for two shops.